AGhafoor94/xibit-server/README.md

 ## Done

-- Installed Axios, bcryptjs, express, express-session, passport and passport-local to try and make a secure password.
-Installed cors.
+- Installed axios,express and cors.
 - Made changes to the mongoose URI to make it easier to read and use.

 - Created 3 models: